Contemplating buying a home in New Orleans? AlexCate Realty, LLC - Cathy Cashman can help.

-So they know exactly what to expect, I will provide buyers with a road map of the whole deal.
+So they understand exactly what to expect, I'll supply buyers with an overview of the whole deal.

-Below are my nine steps to buying a home.
+Below are my nine steps to purchasing a home.

 Step 1 – Prepare to buy